snikitenko/selenium-tests/README.md

 # selenium-tests
-SELENIUM IDE PROJECT FILE INCOVENIENCE
+SELENIUM IDE PROJECT FILE INCONVENIENCE

 In order to use test from repository: